 Embracing New Possibilities

 With over two decades of consistent presence and experience, Alight has been playing a critical role rebuilding lives and responding to the refugee crisis in Rwanda.
 Today, Alight Rwanda is the one and only agency that works in all six refugee camps in the country, serving mostly Congolese and Burundian refugees.
 In the past, Alight Rwanda has also supported displaced communities in three urban areas and three refugee reception and transit centers.

-Today, we provide core services like healthcare and water provision, partnering with key stakeholders—like the Rwandan Government, agencies of the USA, and the UN—but we also look to partner with like-minded humanitarians, businesspeople, and institutions doing incredible things and embracing new possibilities.
+We partner with key stakeholders to provide core services—like the Rwandan Government, agencies of the USA, and the UN—but we also look to partner with like-minded humanitarians, businesspeople, and institutions doing incredible things and embracing new possibilities.
 The team is channeling Rwanda's abundant energy for change, building on the work we began over twenty years ago and emerging as a leader in innovative approaches.

 As part of Alight’s Changemakers 365 program, this group of students at Mugombwa Host community school received volleyballs for their school’s team and recess, allowing an outlet to play, grow, and thrive.